shikanchen/shikanchen/README.md

 ```

-**I love connecting with different peopleso if you want to say hi, I'll be happy to meet you more!:)**
+**I love connecting with different people so if you want to say hi, I'll be happy to meet you more!:)**